 If you know anyone with endometriosis, then you'll know the debilitating pain it can cause, especially during the menstrual cycle.
 TV star Tia Mowry is one of the 176 million women in the U.S. who suffer from the disease, but she wasn't about to sit idly by and let it ruin her life.
-After years of enduring migraines, eczema, and skin concerns, doctors suggested Mowry change her diet to cure her symptoms.
+After years of enduring migraines, eczema, and skin concerns, Mowry took her doctors advice and changed her diet to cure her symptoms.
 Desperate to see change, she ditched dairy, refined sugars, and processed foods to astounding results.

-TIA MOWRY: The biggest improvement health-wise for me was staying away from highly inflammatory foods like dairy and processed foods.
-I was suffering from a serious inflammatory condition and eating foods like dairy, processed sugar, and white bleached flour, which would worsen the situation.
+The biggest improvement health-wise for me was staying away from highly inflammatory foods like dairy and processed foods.
+I was suffering from a serious inflammatory condition and eating foods like dairy, processed sugar, and white bleached flour would worsen the situation.
 After eliminating them, I saw a huge improvement with my endometriosis.

-MD: What are some of the healing foods that have worked for you? you always keep on hand?
+What are some of the healing foods that have worked for you?

 I also like leafy greens like kale, which is loaded with iron, and garlic, which works like an antibiotic and is good for heart health.
 Also fruits like strawberries, raspberries, and blueberries, which are loaded with antioxidants.

-MD: Can you share some of the foods/food groups we shouldn't be eating/steer clear of?
+Can you share some of the foods or food groups we should steer clear of?

-MD: How can our working moms educate our children on these healthier options?
+How can working moms educate their children on these healthier options?
 How do you teach your son?

 The other secret is juicing.
 Kids love being a part of projects, and my son loves juicing.
 You can juice apples and carrots and then throw in some celery with orange juice.
 Kids love helping with little projects, so just involving them in the kitchen with you becomes an enjoyable experience.